r0dok/network-infrastructure-labs/README.md

 # Network Infrastructure Labs

-Production-tested configs from real lab implementations.
-VLAN routing, automation, multi-vendor setups.
+I have no clue what I was doing, but it was working in the end -  VLAN routing, automation, multi-vendor setups.

 ---